grzelkowski/quick-ajax-post-loader/DEVELOPER_GUIDE.md

 ---

-### `qapl_quick_ajax_term_filter` Function
+### `qapl_render_taxonomy_filter` Function

 #### Description
-The `qapl_quick_ajax_term_filter` function enables dynamic loading and updating of posts based on selected taxonomy terms, such as categories or tags, without reloading the entire page.
+The `qapl_render_taxonomy_filter` function enables dynamic loading and updating of posts based on selected taxonomy, such as categories or tags, without reloading the entire page.
 It is an essential tool for creating interactive, filterable post lists in WordPress using AJAX.

 #### Parameters